syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Saves current model value to browser cookies for state maintenance.
-While refreshing the DropDownList control page, retains the model value, and it is applied from the browser cookies.
+Saves the current model value to the browser cookies for state maintenance.
+While refreshing the DropDownList control page, it retains the model value and it is applied from the browser cookies.

 Default Value: